WWII's most highly decorated spy is the subject of Code Name Lise.

 Loftis tells this story in a highly readable style full of dialogue constructed from the extensive records that have survived.
 Odette Sansom’s experience was by no means typical of the SOE story.
 But in relating the tale of this one-of-a-kind French-British woman, he makes us understand just what one fiercely determined person can do in the face of almost unimaginable pressure.

-This is one of the 10 top WWII books about espionage.
+This is one of the 10 top WWII books about espionage and 10 true-life accounts of anti-Nazi resistance.

 Larry Loftis later published a second novel about a female spy.
 It’sThe Princess Spy: The True Story of World War II Spy Aline Griffith, Countess of Romanones (The American fashion model who spied for the Allies in World War II).